ben-mur64/reaching-the-bar/README.md

 ## To-Do List

-* Set up a git repo and teach Corbin and Neal how to use it.
-* Define all necessary pieces and functions.
 * Divvy up tasks, who's going to work on what:
   * Ben - Web Crawler, General Architecture, Algorithm?
   * Neal - Algorithm, Design, Look and Feel